CO Water Conservation Board Construction Fund Project

-The bill appropriates the following amounts from the Colorado water conservation board (CWCB) construction fund (fund) to the CWCB or the division of water resources in the department of natural resources for the following projects:
+Colorado water conservation board construction fund - project and loan authorizations - appropriations - transfers.
+The act appropriates the following amounts from the Colorado water conservation board (CWCB) construction fund (fund) to the CWCB or the division of water resources in the department of natural resources for the following projects:

-- Continuation of the satellite monitoring system operation and maintenance, $380,000 ( section 1 of the bill);
+- Continuation of the satellite monitoring system operation and maintenance, $380,000 (section 1 of the act);

 The state treasurer will make the following transfers from the fund: